SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0438 GMT

 --------------------------------

-India's benchmark 10-year bond yield down 1 basis point at 8.55 percent.
-Traders expect markets to remain range-bound until growth data, due to be released on Friday.
+India's benchmark 10-year bond yield down 1 basis point at 8.72 percent, on hopes that Finance Minister Arun Jaitley's maiden budget will be non-populist and fiscally prudent.

 RUPEE